Laksan-P/Movie_Ticket/README.md

 ---

+## Admin Accounts Credits
+Add a section for demo credentials but use placeholders:
+Admin:
+Email: admin@cinebook.com
+Password: password

+---

 ## Local Installation Guide

 Before running the project locally, make sure PHP 8.2 or higher, Composer, Node.js, npm, and MySQL are installed.